MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer
 ---

-# Alternative extension distributing methods
+# Alternative extension distribution methods

 All Edge extensions must be distributed either directly via the Edge add-ons store or via using the methods described below.
 There may be scenarios in which a developer may want to distribute their extension via some alternative methods.
 There are typically two such use cases.
 1. An extension is associated with another software and should be installed whenever the user installs that software.
 1. A network admin wants to distribute an extension throughout their organization.

-An extension which is not installed from the Edge add-ons store is called an _external installation_.
-Microsoft Edge supports the following alternative extension installation methods:

-1. Using the Windows registry (Windows only)
-1. Using a preferences JSON file (for Mac OS X and Linux only)

 ## Before you begin

-Publish the extension in the Microsoft Edge Add-ons or package a .crx file and make sure that it installs successfully.
+Before you begin, publish the extension in the Microsoft Edge Add-ons or package a .crx file and make sure that it installs successfully.
 If installing from an `update_URL`, ensure that the extension is properly hosted.

 Before you edit the preferences file or the registry, make a note of the following:
 1. The intended location of the extension's .crx file, or the `update_URL` from which it is served.
 1. The extension's version (from the manifest file or the edge://extensions page).
 1. The extension's ID (from the edge://extensions page when you've loaded the packed extension).

+## Alternative methods of distributing an extension

+An extension which is not installed from the Edge add-ons store is called an _external installation_.
+Microsoft Edge supports the following alternative extension installation methods:

+1. Using the Windows registry (Windows only)
+1. Using a preferences JSON file (for Mac OS X and Linux only)

 The following examples assume the version is 1.0 and the ID is aaaaaaaaaabbbbbbbbbbcccccccccc.

-## Using the Windows registry \(Windows only\)
+### 1. Using the Windows registry \(Windows only\)

 1. Find or create the following key in the registry:
     *   32-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Microsoft\Edge\Extensions`
     *   64-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Edge\Extensions`
-2. Create a new key \(folder\) under the **Extensions** key with the same name as the ID of your extension \(for example, `aaaaaaaaaabbbbbbbbbbcccccccccc`\).
+2. Create a new key \(folder\) under the **Extensions** key with the same name as the ID of your extension \(for example, aaaaaaaaaabbbbbbbbbbcccccccccc\).
 3. In your extension key, create a property, `update_url`, and set it to the value: `https://edge.microsoft.com/extensionwebstorebase/v1/crx`,  \(this points to the crx of your extension in the Microsoft Edge Add-ons store\).
 If you want to install an extension from the Chrome Web Store, please provide the Chrome Web Store update URL, `https://clients2.google.com/service/update2/crx`.

     ```javascript